Building Capacity

 How Might the Fair Dealing Exception for Education Apply to My Own Work?

-Applying Fair Dealing to Open Educational Resources you create and share online is less widely understood, but the Code of Best Practices in Fair Use for Open Educational Resources is a key source for learning more (Note: the report includes an appendix on Canadian Fair Dealing and concludes that the best practice recommendations are applicable in both countries).
+Applying Fair Dealing to Open Educational Resources you create and share online is less widely understood, but the Code of Best Practices in Fair Dealing for Open Educational Resources (Johnson, R., Martin, H. Savage, S. Dickison, J. Ludbrook, A,, Lar-Son, K., 2024) is a key source for learning more.

 Does Copyright Expire?

 Yes.
-In Canada and the U.S, Copyright lasts for the creator’s life plus 70 years.
+In Canada and the U.S, Copyright lasts for the creator’s life plus 70* years (life plus 70).
 Certain publications may have shorter terms, such those published by the Crown (50 years after publication) or Corporations (under U.S. Law).
 Upon expiration of copyright, works enter the public domain.
 Some creators choose to dedicate their works to the public domain at the time of creation, and bypass copyright protection.

 Are Public Domain Works Free from Copyright?